DavidRickmann/Portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-David Rickmann is a Data Scientist with a background in transport.
-He is very clever.
-You should hire him.
-His preferred language is R. This site is made in R.
+David Rickmann is a Data Scientist with 15 years experience working with UK Transportation data.

-David is a human male.
-He has teeth,
+David has worked on projects with every major transport in the UK (Thameslink, Crossrail, HS2, Heathrow).